nwg-piotr/nwg-panel/README.md

 - **Openweather**: displays weather forcast from OpenWeatherMap and weather alerts from weatherbit.io for given locations.
 - **Playerctl**: displays an icon and a label of the currently played tune, together with back / play-pause / forward buttons
+- **RandomWallpaper**: provides you with random wallpapers from either a local folder, or the [wallhaven.cc](wallhaven.cc) service.
+You can refresh them on startup, on demand or in a given time interval.
+You can also see the remote image info, and save the image to a local folder of your choice.
 - **Scratchpad**: displays info on current scratchpad content and allows to open scratchpad windows
 - **SwayMode**: a simple indicator of a sway mode other than "default"
 - **Tray**: SNI system tray module